-By connecting Probely to your Jira Server you can get the scan results synchronized with a Jira project of your choice.
-This syncronization can be done automatically or manually, finding by finding.
+By connecting Probely to your Jira Server, you can get the scan results synchronized with a Jira project of your choice.
+This synchronization can be done automatically or manually, finding by finding.

-The syncronization is bi-directional, meaning that a finding that is reported by Probely is sent to Jira and as soon as it is closed it will trigger a retest.
-If the finding is fixed, the Jira issue is kept close, otherwise it is reopened.
+The synchronization is bi-directional, meaning that a finding reported by Probely is sent to Jira, and as soon as it is closed, it will trigger a retest.
+If the finding is fixed, the Jira issue is kept close.
+Otherwise, it is reopened.

 To connect Probely and your Jira Server, follow the instructions below.
 This should take you no more than 5 minutes.

-When prompted for the details of the certificate, you can enter whatever you want, inclusive using the default values by just pressing enter, except for the Common Name, where you have to enter something (anything will do).
+When prompted for the certificate details, you can enter whatever you want, including using the default values by just pressing enter, except for the Common Name, where you have to enter something (anything will do).

 openssl genrsa -out jira_privatekey.pem 2048